openvstorage/ovs-documentation/Administration/shutdownrestart.md

 rabbitmqctl cluster_status
 rabbitmqctl list_queues
 ```
-* In case there is an issue with one of the services, restart the service or check the log.
+* In case there is an issue with one of the services, restart the service or check the appropriate log.
 * In case there isn't a service issue, move down the stack to verify if the vPool is functioning.
-To check execute
+To check execute:
 ```
-truncate -s 10G /mnt/vpool/test.raw
+truncate -s 10G /mnt/<vpool_name>/test.raw
-touch /mnt/vpool/myvm.xml
+touch /mnt/<vpool_name>/myvm.xml
 ```
-* In case there are issues, check the  logs for the Volume Driver under `/var/log/ovs/volumedriver`, `/var/log/upstart/ovs-volumedriver_*` and `/var/log/upstart/ovs-volumerouter-consumer*`.
+* In case there are issues, check the Volume Driver logs under `/var/log/ovs/volumedriver`, `/var/log/upstart/ovs-volumedriver_*` and `/var/log/upstart/ovs-volumerouter-consumer*`.
 * In case you can't solve the issue based upon the log, please create a [bug](https://github.com/openvstorage/openvstorage/issues) and attach the error.